 Some have said that AIDS spreading to the point of an epidemic, began in missionary hospitals in which needles were used and reused, and that the true explosion that occurred between 1976 and 1980 arose in Botswana, Zimbabwe, and South Africa.
 It was in these areas where most of Africa’s richest natural resources (such as gold and diamonds) were, and that these former European colonies enriched their mother countries.
 This implies that if these countries had not been depopulated, the citizens may have used up many of the resources, and they may have kept the booty.

 Where this conspiracy succeeds, as all conspiracy theories do, is in the open spaces left by history.
 How did AIDS start?
-We all know how it was spread, as stated earlier, and we’ve all heard a number of other theories, but we’ve never heard how it started.
+We all know how it was spread, as stated earlier, and we’ve all heard a number of other widely believed theories regarding how it started, but we may never have concrete proof of its origins.
 We’ve heard tales of the Pan Troglodyte sub-group of chimpanzees of west-central Africa eating the spot-nosed chimpanzees and incurring a hybridization of immune deficiencies that culminated in HIV in those humans with the weak CCR5 Delta-32 gene that then hunted and ate these chimpanzees.
 If this is all true, and it should be noted that the conspiracy theory says it isn’t, then why didn’t this disease rear its ugly head until the 1970’s?
 If these viruses culminated in the food chain, as described above, why did it take so long to achieve a worldwide epidemic?
 It’s possible that the viruses evolved over time for their own survival, but it’s also possible when one looks long and hard enough at the timeline long enough to see open spaces that need filling, and coincidences, that have occurred and fashion a conspiracy theory out of it that greedy capitalists used to enrich themselves by murdering Africans and plundering their resources.
 The conspiracy theory not only fills open spaces in the time line, but it fills open spaces that people have in themselves.

 3) Rant: An Oral Biography of Buster Casey by Chuck Palahniuk